rodolphe37/my-awesome-custom-alert/README.md

 > - you can customize the modal background color for each type of alert
 > - you can change the title text & color
 > - you can change the message text color aswell
-> - you can make appear or not the button (if the button is appear, you can customize the button text, color button & the time of automatic closing )
+> - you can make appear or not the button (if the button is appear, you can customize the button text, color button.
+If the button do not appear, you can change the time of automatic closing )

 ---